-A guide will show you around, but not carry your gear.
+A guide will show you the way, but not carry your gear.
 They may be Nepali or foreign.
-Many hikers are happier to be led — though you certainly can do the entire Circuit on your own without a guide.
+Many hikers are happier to be led — though you certainly can do this hike on your own without a guide.
 A good guide may enrich the trip for you.
-We did the hike in 1998 independently, but by the finish wished we had hired a guide, at least for parts of the Circuit.

 A porter guide from the Trekking Workers’ Association of Nepal is a local who speaks English who may also carry a limited load, perhaps 15kg (33lbs).
-You can hire a porter guide if and when you need one on the trail for something like US$10 / day plus tip.
+You can hire a porter guide if and when you need one on the trail for something like US$20 / day plus tip (2019).
 There is often an insurance fee added.